litstack/litstack/docs/docs/crud/models.md

 [[toc]]

 The main task of an admin panel is to manage data.
-Fjord offers easy editing and managing of [Laravel Eloquent Models](https://laravel.com/docs/7.x/eloquent).
+The package offers easy editing and managing of [Laravel Eloquent Models](https://laravel.com/docs/7.x/eloquent).
 For a clear administration of models, a suitable `index` table and the corresponding `create` and `update` form are needed.
-Fjord also comes with powerful open source packages to make models `translatable`, `sluggable` and to attach `media`.
+The package also comes with powerful open source packages to make models `translatable`, `sluggable` and to attach `media`.
 The following packages are used for this:

 -   [Astronomic Translatable](https://docs.astrotomic.info/laravel-translatable/)
 -   [Spatie Medialibrary](https://docs.spatie.be/laravel-medialibrary/v8/introduction/)